ccodwg/Covid19CanadaArchive/README.md

-# Archive of Canadian COVID-19 Data
+# Canadian COVID-19 Data Archive

 This repository provides automated, daily backups of COVID-19 data from Canadian governmental and non-governmental sources.